Catherine Ivanovna of Russia: Early life

 Catherine was born in Moscow and baptized at Chudov Monastery; her godparents were her uncle Tsar Peter I and her great-aunt Princess Tatiana (daughter of Tsar Michael I).
 She was the third of five daughters, but the early deaths of her older sisters Maria (on 23 February 1692, aged three) and Feodosia (on 22 May 1691, aged one) left her as the eldest child of her parents.
-Two more sisters were born later: Anna, the future Russian Empress, and Praskovia (born 14 October 1694 - died 19 October 1731).
+Two more sisters were born later: Anna, the future Russian Empress, and Praskovia (14 October 1694 – 19 October 1731).

 Catherine (reportedly the favorite child of her mother), spent her childhood in her mother's estate of Izmaylovo, also the birthplace of her paternal grandfather, Tsar Alexis.
 Like her younger sisters, she received an occidental education: the study of German and French languages, dancing and etiquette.
 Her teachers were Johann-Dietrich Christopher Osterman (brother of the future Vice-Chancellor) and Frenchman Etienne Rambur.
 Of Ivan V's daughters, she seems to have been the most capable.
 In 1708 the family moved to the new capital, Saint Petersburg.